raz0red/RADiscordPresence/README.md

 # RAD Presence

-**RAD** = RetroAchievements Discord.
+**RAD Presence** = RetroAchievements Discord Rich Presence.
 A background service that mirrors your [RetroAchievements](https://retroachievements.org/) session to [Discord Rich Presence](https://discord.com/developers/docs/rich-presence/overview).

 Inspired by [CheevoPresence](https://github.com/denzi-gh/CheevoPresence) — reimagined in Go as a cross-platform background service with no UI dependencies and a single self-contained binary.